 Things to do at Port Fairy

-Much accommodation is available including the Port Fairy Big 4 family accommodation.
+Much accommodation is available, including the Port Fairy Big 4 family accommodation.
 Port Fairy has many boutique shops scattered throughout the town.
 It hosts the Port Fairy Folk Festival, a large music festival held annually around March.
-Or enjoy the relaxed pace and local produce with fine food and wine of the many great pubs, cafes and restaurants.
+Or enjoy the relaxed pace and local produce with fine food and wine at the many great pubs, cafes and restaurants.
 The town is full of history and has many centres and walks suited for history buffs.
-You can also head out to Griffiths Island which is home to a large colony of mutton birds, while at the eastern end of the island is the Port Fairy Lighthouse.
+You can also head out to Griffiths Island, which is home to a large colony of mutton birds, while at the eastern end of the island is the Port Fairy Lighthouse.

 Port Fairy has three main beach areas along Ocean Drive and pockets of sandy beaches parallel to the Moyne River via Beach Street.
-Whilst there you can visit the Port Fairy Botanic Gardens.
+Whilst there, you can visit the Port Fairy Botanic Gardens.
 Or venture out on a boat and do some whale and seal watching.
-Take a tour to Lady Julia Percy Island which is home to thousands of seals and quite a remarkable sight.
+Take a tour to Lady Julia Percy Island, which is home to thousands of seals and is quite a remarkable sight.
+Of course, Portland is the place to go fishing.
+Carefully take your own boat or jump on one of many charter operators.
+The deep open seas aren’t for everyone, and perhaps not suitable for young children, so there are plenty of spots along the piers, jetties and nearby estuaries that would be suitable.

 Fishing Port Fairy

-The number one method of targeting tuna is trolling skirts behind the boat waiting for a decent hookup.
-Usually travelling speeds of 5-10 knots and using downriggers as a way of controlling the depth that you keep your skirts at.
-When targeting the big barrels of Tuna you will be using expensive shiny game rods and reels with a heavy line.
-If you are after some fun and want to chase some smaller school sized schoolies tuna then you can do so with a 10-20 kilo rod and a 600 size reel spooled with braid between 20-40 kilo.
-This is an amazingly fun way to catch Tuna and you can mix up your tackle by opting for hardbody lures such as Rapala X-Raps, large vibes and large soft plastics.
+Tuna season typically starts in March and finishes around July.
+Tuna coming inshore during winter means you don’t need to venture out beyond the continental shelf to find them.
+Good ways to find tuna include watching your sounder for large bait balls, drop-offs and reefs.
+However, the biggest indicators are often breaking water and large congregations of birds that are diving into the water.
+The number one method of targeting tuna is trolling skirts behind the boat, waiting for a decent hookup and usually travelling at speeds of 5-10 knots and using downriggers as a way of controlling the depth that you keep your skirts at.
+When targeting the big barrels of Tuna, you will be using expensive, shiny game rods and reels with a heavy line.
+If you are after some fun and want to chase some smaller school-sized schoolies tuna, then you can do so with a 10-20 kilo rod and a 600 size reel spooled with braid between 20-40 kilo.
+This is an enjoyable way to catch Tuna, and you can mix up your tackle by opting for hardbody lures such as Rapala X-Raps, large vibes and large soft plastics.

 Fishing from the beach can also be productive at Port Fairy with Mulloway, snapper, bream, whiting and salmon caught on East Beach, Killarney, Yambuck and behind the golf course.
-It’s a good idea to look for gutters which are given away by a colour change and berley and cast into the gutters, which is where the deeper water is.
+It’s a good idea to look for gutters that are given away by a colour change and berley and cast into the gutters, which is where the deeper water is.
 Around Killarney is productive grounds to target whiting and squid.
 Port Fairy, however, offers great fishing all year round.
-Seasonally you can target Mulloway and flathead in spring, Snapper and Kingfish in summer and Tuna in winter.
+Seasonally ,you can target Mulloway and flathead in spring, Snapper and Kingfish in summer and Tuna in winter.

 At Port Fairy, you can catch

-• Tuna
+- Tuna

-• Mako and Gummy Sharks
+- Mako and Gummy Sharks

-• Snapper
+- Snapper

-• Mulloway
+- Mulloway

-• Barracouta
+- Barracouta

-• Flathead
+- Flathead

-• Salmon
+- Salmon

-• Garfish
+- Garfish

-• Trevally
+- Trevally

-• Squid
+- Squid

-• Cod
+- Cod

-• Sweep
+- Sweep

-• Tommy Ruff
+- Tommy Ruff

-• crayfish
+- crayfish

-• Bream ( Moyne River )
+- Bream ( Moyne River )

-• Mullet ( Moyne River )
+- Mullet ( Moyne River )

-• estuary perch ( Moyne River )
+- estuary perch ( Moyne River )

 Port Fairy Fishing Charters

-• Salty dog fishing
+- Salty dog fishing

-• Magnet fishing charters
+- Magnet fishing charters

-• Southern Coast Charters
+- Southern Coast Charters

-• Matt Cini fishing charters
+- Matt Cini fishing charters

-• Matt Hunts fishing charters
+- Matt Hunt’s fishing charters

-• Game on charters
+- Game on charters

-• Bag out tuna fishing charters
+- Bag out tuna fishing charters

-• Red hot fishing charters
+- Red hot fishing charters

-• Proline charters
+- Proline charters

-• Unreel fishing charters
+- Unreel fishing charters

 Targeting Tuna at Port Fairy